pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 == Upgrade Notice ==

+= 1.5.6 =
+This minor but critical upgrade fixes a bug where the survey erroneously believed entered stories had no names.
+It also fixes a few smaller bugs and improves the help system.

 = 1.5.5 =
-This minor but critical upgrade fixes a bug in the WordPress PHP code that could cause new NarraFirma installations to show a blank screen instead of the setup page
+This minor but critical upgrade fixes a bug in the WordPress PHP code that could cause new NarraFirma installations to show a blank screen instead of the setup page.

 = 1.5.4 =
 This minor upgrade fixes a small bug in the display lumping system.
 (A lumped count could be off when somebody chose and then un-chose an answer.)